Microshak/MicroNotes/UW/Week7SmartData.md

-# When to use Accuracy vs Persission and Recall
+# When to use Accuracy vs Precision and Recall

 Accuracy bad in unbalanced datasets.